Non-Abelian braiding of graph vertices in a superconducting processor

 In conclusion, we have realized highly controllable braiding of degree-3 vertices, enabling the demonstration of the fusion and braiding rules of non-Abelian Ising anyons.
 We have also shown that braiding can be used to create an entangled state of three logical qubits encoded in these anyons.
-With the potential inclusion of error correction, which involves overheads including readout of 5-qubit stabilizers, our observations highlight a new path for fault-tolerant quantum computing.
+In other, more conventional candidate platforms for non-Abelian exchange statistics, which involve Hamiltonian dynamics of quasi-particle excitations, topological protection naturally arises from an emergent gap that separates the computational states from other states.
+In order to leverage the non-Abelian anyons in our system for topologically protected quantum computing, the stabilizers must be measured throughout the braiding protocol.
+The potential inclusion of this error correction procedure, which involves overheads including readout of 5-qubit stabilizers, could open a new path toward fault-tolerant implementation of Clifford gates, a key ingredient of universal quantum computation.

 \onecolumngrid